Centralia, Missouri: Anchor Fest

 Due to Centralia's rich history in earth anchors, there is a yearly celebration traditionally held the weekend after Memorial Day.
 It is looked at as a great time of year to kick off the summer and have fun enjoying the rides, great food, funnel cakes, arts and crafts and of course live music.
 There is also a parade of high school bands, local organizations, tractors and classic cars.

+Anchor Fest was first launched in 1987.
+The festival has since grown into one of the community’s signature events, drawing visitors from across the region.
+After a two-year hiatus due to the COVID-19 pandemic, the festival returned in 2022.

+Media

+Centralia is located within the Columbia/Jefferson City television and radio markets.
+As such, stations from those cities can be picked up here.
+Centralia is also home to two radio stations: K-Love affiliate KMFC 92.1 FM (with translator K293CI 106.5 FM in Columbia) owned by Educational Media Foundation; and Radio 74 Internationale affiliate KSDC-LP 94.9 FM owned by nearby Sunnydale Adventist Academy.